angular/angular/aio/content/guide/routing-with-urlmatcher.md

 <div class="is-helpful">

 A custom URL matcher behaves like any other route definition.
-You can define child routes or lazy loaded routes as you would with any other route.
+Define child routes or lazy loaded routes as you would with any other route.

 </div>